david-wahlstedt/parse-pcre2/README.md

   character encoding handling.

-- **Dynamic option support**: Options like `(?x)` and `(?xx)` that affect parsing---such as ignoring whitespace and treating `#.*\n` as comments---can be toggled on and off at any point in the expression.
+- **Dynamic option support**: Options like `(?x)` and `(?xx)` that affect parsing—such as ignoring whitespace and treating `#.*\n` as comments—can be toggled on and off at any point in the expression.
 The parser also supports the `(?n)` option to turn off capture group numbering, and correctly handles the `(?| ... )` construction, which resets group counters for each alternative